What Is 150g In Ml

 Example 1: Water

 Water has a density of approximately 1 gram per milliliter (1 g/ml) at 4°C (39°F).
-This means that 1 gram of water occupies a volume of 1 milliliter.
-Therefore, for water:
+What this tells us is 1 gram of water occupies a volume of 1 milliliter.
+So, for water:

 150g of water ≈ 150 ml of water